How to Organize Your Structured Literacy Block

 Do you ever feel like there just aren’t enough hours in the day to get done all that you need to accomplish with your students?

-There were two different blocks of time during my day in which I refused to budge, these were my sacred times; my literacy block and my read aloud time.
+There were two different blocks of time during my day in which I refused to budge, these were my non-negotiables in the classroom:

 The gift of time to read aloud with my students will forever be time I cherished the most with them.
 The opportunity to fall in love with characters, feel an emotional pull with a story, and to connect with each other through the shared experience of a book is priceless to me.
 My favorite days were the days we just couldn’t bear to tear ourselves away from the story for even a moment, so I would read aloud as we waited outside of the lunch room or the specials class.
 Again, maximizing every minute.

 We know this time is so critical for our students, but it could feel so frustrating at times.
 There was so much to accomplish during this time and each year I tried to find new and more effective ways to squeeze every minute out of that block.

 It became easier once I adopted a Structured Literacy approach.
 The scheduling nightmare seemed to become a little more manageable.
 Since Structured Literacy lessons consist of specific activities, it was easier to figure out how to fit these into a schedule that met the needs of my readers every day.

 Over the years, I worked with various reading/phonics programs.
 They all had one thing in common; my kids’ levels were all over the place.